-'The Leftovers' Season 3 Spoilers From The Cast Tease How Things Will End For Your Favorite Characters
+Spoilers For 'The Leftovers' Season 3 Straight From The Cast

 This weekend, one of television's most critically acclaimed shows will begin its final season.
 Watching HBO's rapturous drama transform from a divisive experiment into a Peabody Award-winning masterpiece has been thrilling.
 And if these spoilers for The Leftovers Season 3 are any indication, the final season will be the most thrilling one yet.